vzool/docs/app/admin-guide/permissions.md

 ::: warning
 Changing the default system permissions can result in unexpected behavior or a completely broken platform.
 The API and App rely on certain data.
 For example, full read permission for `directus_users` is required.
 Only update these values if you know exactly what you're doing.
 :::

-### Deleting Roles

-To delete a role: first remove all its users, then click the Delete button in the header of the Role Detail page.